games-automata-play/games-automata-play.github.io/_posts/2018-10-12-universal_graphs.md

 Let $\G$ be a parity game and $\U$ a universal graph.
 Then Eve wins in $\G$ if and only if she wins in $\G \times \U$.

-This lemma can be used to algorithmically reduce parity games to safety games, yielding an algorithm whose complexity is proportional to the size of $\U$.

 **Proof:**
 Let us assume that Eve wins in $\G$, let $\sigma$ be a positional strategy in $\G$.
 We consider the graph $\G[\sigma]$, by definition there exists a homomorphism from $\G[\sigma]$ to $\U$.